HEP-FCC/fcc-tutorials/distributed-computing/workflows/Overview.md

 Command line submission to DIRAC is performed using python scripts instantiating the relevant classes.
 The general structure of the script is the following:
 1. Instantiation of the interface to DIRAC;
-1. Creation of a Job manager instance, inclusing input and output sandbox, and all relevant config and data files;
+2. Creation of a Job manager instance, including input and output sandbox, and all relevant config and data files;
 3. Creation and configuration of the application to be run and their registration to the job manager instance;
 1. Job submission